MUGH-13 Click on image for enlargement.

 Obverse: Small figure of Jahangir seated cross-legged with radiate head left on Moghul throne,

-holding goblet in right hand, left hand holding a Koran, within double circles with pellet between.
+holding a drinking goblet in right hand, left hand holding a book of verse, within double circles with pellet between.

 Reverse: Persian legend with ornamented eightfoil, NUR-AL-DIN JAHANGIR SHAH AKBAR SHAH, AH year 1021, regnal year 7,